Elhadji95460/Elhadji95460/README.md

 ### Projects

-**Night Blaze** — Browser-based control stack for a Parrot MiniDrone Airborne.
+**Airborne Commander** — Browser-based control stack for a Parrot MiniDrone Airborne.
 Web Bluetooth over the ARDrone3 BLE protocol, PS5 DualSense gamepad input, and a React/Vite cockpit interface with live telemetry.
 Includes an experimental vision-tracking mode using HSV detection driven by a PD controller.

 ---